Lucasgarciamdz/reminders_app/backend/README.md

 docker compose -f src/main/docker/app.yml up -d
 ```

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the Docker Compose sub-generator (`jhipster docker-compose`), which is able to generate Docker configurations for one or several JHipster applications.
+For more information refer to [Using Docker and docker compose][], this page also contains information on the Docker Compose sub-generator (`jhipster docker compose`), which is able to generate Docker configurations for one or several JHipster applications.

 ## Continuous Integration (optional)